nizhard/Bookmark-Export/README.md

-This is a simple Bookmarmk downloader extenstion from chrome.
+This is a simple Bookmark downloader extenstion for chrome.

 How to install >>